-- Report a specific component of a color
+- · Report a specific component of a color

-e.g. palette:hue-of
+- e.g. palette:hue-of

 - Report the result of changing a specific component of a color

-- e.g. palette:with-hue
+e.g. palette:with-hue

-Report a specific component of an agent's color
+- Report a specific component of an agent's color

-- Report a specific component of an agent s

-e.g. palette:hue
+- e.g. palette:hue

 - Change a specific component of an agent's color

-- e.g. palette:set-hue
+o e.g. palette:set-hue